 In January 2013, Congresswoman Frederica Wilson introduced the Homeowners' Defense Act which would, if enacted, provide for the creation of (i) a federal reinsurance catastrophe fund; (ii) a federal consortium to facilitate qualifying state residual markets and catastrophe funds in securing reinsurance; and (iii) a federal bond guarantee program for state catastrophe funds in qualifying state residual markets.
-In January 2013, Congressman Dennis Ross introduced the Homeowners' Insurance Protection Act (HR 240).
-The bill would create a federal catastrophe reinsurance program to back up state insurance or reinsurance programs.
-Other analogous bills have been introduced in the past and may be introduced in the future.
+It is possible that new bills will be introduced this Congressional session to create a federal catastrophe reinsurance program to back up state insurance or reinsurance programs, or to establish other similar or analogous funding mechanisms or structures.